I sustain myself with the love of family ~ M. Angelou

-The Voices of Pacific Island Nations or VOPIN, is a 501.C.3 nonprofit organization that was established in 2015, in response to a longstanding academic crisis among Pacific Islander (PI) students in Washington State public schools.
-The problem has plagued the Pacific Islander communities for decades and left unchecked, is likely to grow, potentially having a negative social and economic impact on our state and its affected communities.
+The Voices of Pacific Island Nations, or VOPIN, is a 501.C.3 nonprofit organization established in 2015 to address the longstanding academic crisis among Pacific Islander (PI) students in Washington State schools.
+This setback has plagued the PI community for decades and, left unchecked, is likely to grow, potentially having a negative social and economic impact on our state and its affected communities.

-Pacific Islander students have been overlooked in educational research.
-Their educational inequity in Washington State public schools is evident as far back as 1970.
-According to data published by various organizations such as OSPI (Washington States Office of Superintendent of Public Instruction) Pacific Islander students are frequently at a disadvantage in Washington State public schools.
-They are more likely to come from families who are below the poverty level.
-A substantial number of students are not meeting the academic standards based on the Smarter Balanced Assessment (SBA) state test.
-Their disciplinary rates are disproportionately high, relative to their total student enrollment.
-They have one of the highest chronic absenteeism rates and one of the highest dropout rates among students of color.
+Pacific Islander students have been overlooked in educational research, equality, and inclusion.
+Their educational inequity in Washington State schools is evident as far back as the '70s.
+According to data published by various organizations such as OSPI (Washington State's Office of Superintendent of Public Instruction), Pacific Islander students are frequently at a disadvantage in Washington State schools.
+They are more likely to come from families below the poverty level.
+A substantial number of our students are not meeting the academic standards based on the Smarter Balanced Assessment (SBA) state test.
+Their disciplinary rates are disproportionately higher relative to their total student enrollment.
+They have one of the highest chronic absenteeism and dropout rates among students of color.